soundpress/RulesOfNYC/docs/c00/index.rst

       (i) The name, address and signature of the amusement device owner.

-      (ii) Complete application and engineering plans signed and sealed by a registered design professional including other reports required by Section 3005-10 of this rule and the manual.
+      (ii) Complete application and engineering plans signed and sealed by a registered design professional including other reports required by 1 RCNY § 3005-10 and the manual.
 Engineering plans, dimensioned to scale, must identify parts and components of amusement devices including, but not limited to bars, cables, chains, ropes, rods, pipes, girders, braces, fittings, fasteners, trusses, pressure vessels, pressure piping, gears, clutches, speed reducers, welds, bearings, couplings, shaftings, axles, hangers, pivots, carriers (such as tubs, cars, chairs, gondolas, or seating and carrying apparatus of any description) and safety bars, belts, harnesses, chains, gates or other restraining, containing, or retaining devices.

       (iii) Foundation support and details signed and sealed by a registered design professional.